bitofsquid/sp100_advanced.stats/README.md

 # sp100_top20

-This project builds on the initial work shown in the sp100 repo posted earlier.
+This project builds on the initial work shown in the sp100_basic.stats repo posted previously.
 Here single and multi-factor regressions are computed for the largest 20 firms in the S&P 100 Index as well as for the Fidelity Magellen equity mutual fund.

 The script uses the quantmod and Quandl packages to gather data on the 20 firms and leverages base R functionality to perform the regression testing and plot some interesting data.
 Tables containing summary statistics can be seen by running the script itself.